Update: The D7Security group is now established at gitlab.com/d7security and d7security.org!

 I have a lot of empathy for the Drupal Security Team: many of the members don't run Drupal 7 sites anymore and it can be a hassle to track down Drupal 7 module maintainers when preparing security releases.
 That's why they want to phase out Drupal 7 support where possible.
 However, there's potential to reallocate the tasks related to Drupal 7 security to a group specifically interested in maintaining these older versions.

-Establishing an unofficial D7Security team on Github
+Establishing an unofficial D7Security team on Gitlab.com

-1. Drupal 7 modules can get unsupported on drupal.org, but releases (including security updates) can be made on Github.
+1. Drupal 7 modules can get unsupported on drupal.org, but releases (including security updates) can be made on Gitlab.com.
 Maintainers and the security team don't have to feel guilty: D7Security will pick it up if it is used by a member company.

 2. The Drupal Security team can publish any non mass-exploitable Drupal 7 vulnerability, as is already policy.
 Then the D7Security team can pick it up.